Terahertz radiation induced attractive-repulsive Fermi polaron conversion in transition metal dichalcogenide monolayers: Introduction

-Interestingly, the trion binding energies in two-dimensional (2D) TMDCs lie in the teraherz (THz) range of spectra which is actively studied nowadays for fundamental reasons and because of potential applications~\cite{ganichev2006intense,Lampin2020,Lu2024}.
-Recent experimental work~\cite{venanzi2024ultrafast} has demonstrated efficient THz-radiation induced conversion between the neutral and charged excitons in TMDC monolayers (MLs) and shown the possibility of manipulating the ratio between exciton and trion populations using short, picosecond pulses of terahertz radiation~\cite{leinss2008terahertz, venanzi2021terahertz,helm2023elbe}.
+Interestingly, the trion binding energies in (2D) TMDCs lie in the terahertz (THz) range of spectra which is actively studied nowadays for fundamental reasons and because of potential applications~\cite{ganichev2006intense,Lampin2020,helm2023elbe,Lu2024}.
+THz and microwave radiation turns out to be particularly well-suited for studying transitions between electronic and excitonic states in semiconductors~~\cite{ganichev2006intense,leinss2008terahertz, venanzi2021terahertz,Ashkinadze:1988aa,PhysRevB.53.10921,Lifshitz1993}.
+Recent experimental work~\cite{venanzi2024ultrafast} has demonstrated efficient THz-radiation induced conversion between the neutral and charged excitons in TMDC monolayers (MLs) and shown the possibility of manipulating the ratio between exciton and trion populations using short, picosecond pulses of terahertz radiation.
 The observed transitions have been interpreted as THz-induced decomposition of a trion to a neutral exciton and free electron.

 While this few-particle picture provides reasonable description of experiments, it is important to address a role of manybody effects that arise in the case of excitons interacting with resident charge carriers.
-Indeed, from a manybody perspective, the optical and transport manifestations of trions can be described within the Fermi polaron/Suris tetron approach~\cite{suris:correlation,PhysRevLett.112.147402,PhysRevB.63.235310,Sidler:2016aa,PhysRevB.95.035417,PhysRevB.102.085304,PhysRevLett.131.106901,PhysRevB.108.125406}, where the correlations between the exciton and Fermi sea are explicitly taken into account.
-While in many cases the trion and polaron pictures provide essentially the same results~\cite{Glazov:2020wf,PhysRevB.105.075311}, the trion and Fermi polaron fine structure turn out to be drastically different as suggested theoretically~\cite{iakovlev2023fermi,iakovlev2024longitudinal} and demonstrated experimentally~\cite{yagodkin2024excitonslargepseudomagneticfields}.
+Indeed, from a manybody perspective, the optical and transport manifestations of trions can be described within the Fermi polaron/Suris tetron approach~\cite{bruun,suris:correlation,PhysRevLett.112.147402,PhysRevB.63.235310,Sidler:2016aa,PhysRevB.95.035417,PhysRevB.102.085304,PhysRevLett.131.106901,PhysRevB.108.125406}, where the correlations between the exciton and Fermi sea are explicitly taken into account.
+Naturally, at finite density of charge carriers, exciton can bind with any of them that calls for intrinsically manybody approach.
+While in many cases the trion and polaron pictures provide essentially the same results~\cite{Glazov:2020wf,PhysRevB.105.075311}, the trion and Fermi polaron energy spectrum fine structure related to the electron-hole exchange interaction turns out to be drastically different as suggested theoretically~\cite{iakovlev2023fermi,iakovlev2024longitudinal} and demonstrated experimentally~\cite{yagodkin2024excitonslargepseudomagneticfields}.